ddablib/ddablib.github.io/README.md

 The project is based on [delphidabbler/ddab-lib-docs](https://github.com/delphidabbler/ddab-lib-docs) and was copied from that project on 2022-09-06.
 All the `ddab-lib-docs` history was brought forward.

-Documentation of the following projects have been completed:
+Documentation of the following projects has been completed:

 | Project | Starting page URL |
 |---------|-------------------|